StarExec/StarExec/command/README.txt

 "f" -Specifies a path to a  local file.

+"from" -When copying a primitive, specifies the ID of the source space

 "hier" -On a benchmark upload, means that the archive structure should be converted to a space structure.
 By default, all benchmarks are placed in the space being uploaded to.